loyalhealth/user-guides/basics/300_howDoIGetAKey.md

 ---
-name: 'How Do I Get an API Key?'
+name: 'How do I get an API key?'
 ---

 ## How do I get an API Key?